Summary of changes to Google’s Terms of Service

 This section defines the scope of the permissions (or licence) that you grant to us if you choose to share content with our services.

 - We simplified the structure and language, and provided examples to make the licence easier to understand.
-Note: we’re not changing how we use your content, or asking for additional permissions.
+Note that we’re not changing how we use your content, or asking for additional permissions.

 - We also clarified what the licence does not cover.
-For example, the licence doesn’t affect your data protection rights.
+For example, the licence doesn’t affect your privacy rights.

 Using Google services